mrigankvashist/100-Days-of-Java/README.md

 # Day 64
 - ### Count the number of subarrays with given xor K Given an array of integers A and an integer B. Find the total number of subarrays having bitwise XOR of all elements equal to B.

+- ### Length of Longest Substring without any Repeating Character Given a String, find the length of longest substring without any repeating character.

+- ### Reverse a Linked List
+Given the head of a singly linked list, write a program to reverse the linked list, and return the head pointer to the reversed list.

+- ### Find middle element in a Linked List
+Given the head of a singly linked list, return the middle node of the linked list.
+If there are two middle nodes, return the second middle node.